ozydingo/abigstick/_posts/2019-09-15-cancelling-react-state-updates.md

 {% include post_image.html name="closure-2.png" width="500px" alt="Effect function uses cancel in its owns scope" title="Inner scope"%}
 </div>

 Rounded rectangles represent scope boundaries that help understand what a given closure has access to.
-In the image on the right, once the value of `cancel` is copied from the outer scope to the inner, further updates to the outer `cancel` have no effect on the inner value.
-So the cleanup function does not effect `fetchToken`, and we get our error.
+In the image on the right, the name `cancel` takes on new meaning inside the `fetchToken` function.
+Thus reassigning that variable name to a new value outside that function does not affect the value of the named variable inside.

-To fix this, I landed on a solution that also alleviates my discomfort defining the fetch function inside the effect call.
-It takes advantage of shallow copying in Javascript.
+To fix this, I we can pass in an Object where `cancel` is a field.
+Reassigning `fetchState` would have the same non-effect, but modifying its data is a different story.
+Both references to `fetchState` point to the same data -- the same copy of the `cancel` field.

 ```js
 function Child(props) {